alberttrann/Text_Classifier/README.md

 ### **Thorough Analysis of the Final "Electroreception" Summaries**

-This is a masterclass in how a sophisticated AI system responds to user control.

 #### **A. Analysis of the "Concise" Summary**

 *   **Result:** `Open your eyes...` + `Some have proposed... migratory purposes.`